Liliana Tupaz, CEO and Founder on Influential Women

 Before founding her company, Liliana built extensive experience in the mortgage and financial services industry, where she worked in loan processing and fulfillment roles.
 She holds a Bachelor’s degree in Education from Texas A&M University–San Antonio and previously studied liberal arts with a business emphasis.
 Now cancer-free, she has fully dedicated herself to Bravery Bra, collaborating with healthcare professionals and advocates to expand access to compassionate recovery solutions while advancing breast cancer awareness and patient support initiatives.

 I attribute my success to my strong will and deep sense of purpose.
-I am driven by a commitment to create something meaningful for women, inspired by my own experiences and the recognition of how hard women can be on themselves.
-Once I set a goal, I see it through with determination, regardless of scale or outcome, because even making an impact on just one woman is enough to make the effort worthwhile for me.
+I am driven by a commitment and a promise I made to myself to create something meaningful for women, inspired by my own experiences, Once I set a goal, I see it through with determination, regardless of scale or outcome, because even making an impact on just one woman's healing journey is enough to make the effort worthwhile for me.

 I would advise young women entering my industry to educate and advocate for themselves at every stage.
 It’s important to stay grounded in your mission, remain focused on your goals, and consistently remind yourself of your purpose.
 Keeping your vision clear and visible helps you stay motivated, make confident decisions, and move forward with intention even when challenges arise.